-Article IV, Section 5 addresses director qualifications: "As herein specified, all nominees shall be actual bona fide residents and domiciliaries of the particular districts from which they are nominated.
+Article IV, Section 5 says: “As herein specified, all nominees shall be actual bona fide residents and domiciliaries of the particular districts from which they are nominated.
 Further, no member shall be eligible to become or remain a director of the Cooperative who is not an actual bona fide resident and domiciliary in the area served by the Cooperative, or who is in any way employed by or financially interested in a competing enterprise of a business selling electric energy to the Cooperative.
-When a membership is held jointly by two persons, either one, but not both, may be elected a director.
-Nothing in this section contained shall, or shall be construed to, affect in any manner whatsoever the validity of any action taken at any meeting of the board of directors."
+When a membership is held jointly by two persons, either one, but not both, may be elected a director.”